mcv blood test high

 Macrocytosis can be divided into megaloblastic and non-megaloblastic:

-- Non-megaloblastic macrocytosis is due to causes other than disruption of DNA synthesis.
-Common causes include alcohol use, liver disease, hypothyroidism, certain medications, bone marrow disorders, reticulocytosis.
+• Non-megaloblastic macrocytosis is due to causes other than disruption of DNA synthesis.
+Common causes include alcohol use, liver disease, hypothyroidism, certain medications, bone marrow disorders, and reticulocytosis.

 1. Vitamin B12 Deficiency

-In clinical situations, I often encounter megaloblastic anemia, which is caused by vitamin B12 deficiency.
-This is also, according to research, the most common cause for a MCV blood test high [5].
+In clinical situations, I often encounter megaloblastic anemia caused by vitamin B12 deficiency.
+This is one of the most common causes of MCV blood test high [5].

 Vitamin B12 is required for DNA synthesis and red blood cell formation.
 When DNA synthesis is disrupted, cell division slows down, although hemoglobin production continues.
 In this case, the dividing cells become larger and contain more hemoglobin.